 Read our full Red Dead Redemption 2 review

-Read our full Uncharted 4 review
+Read our God of War review

 A lot has happened to Destiny 2 launched in 2017.
-Three expansions have arrived, with a fourth coming this Fall.
+Four expansions have arrived, with a fifth coming this Fall.
 Bungie and Activision’s publishing partnership ended earlier than expected, leaving Bungie as the sole owner and publisher of the intergalactic shooter.
 And through it all, Destiny 2 has evolved to become a better version of itself.
 It hasn’t always been an easy road for Destiny 2, much like its predecessor, but today it stands as one of the best live service games around.

 Destiny 2 accommodates all types of players.
 You can solo through the missions for the story, grind for gear and complete challenging raids with friends, or dedicate your attention to always fun Crucible multiplayer mode.
 Bungie is always tinkering with the formula, and the result is one of the most polished and endlessly interesting games available now on PS4, Xbox One, and PC.